syncfusion-content/uwp-docs/uwp/Calendar/Appearance-and-Styling.md

 ## Refresh the Layout

-`Refresh` method is used to refresh the layout of SfCalendar so that the cell templates are applied again.
+The `Refresh` method is used to refresh the layout of SfCalendar so that the cell templates are applied again.

 {% tabs %}